zimaxnet/sustineo/.vscode/docs.md

 ## Repo Information

-Owner: sethjuarez
+Owner: contoso
-Repo: sustineo
+Repo: buildevents

-If I say "Let's work on issue 2", use the github tools to find issue 2 in the sethjuarez/sustineo repo.
+If I say "Let's work on issue 2", use the github tools to find issue 2 in the contoso/buildevents repo.

 2. Tell the user that you see there is a figma design for the microphone icon in issue 2 and then use the figma tools to find the design for the microphone icon and download the assets.